-- · Base compensation is a fixed amount. - · Bonuses are paid within the range of 0-225% of the base amount of bonus by position according to the degree of attainment of Company-wide performance objectives and the performance objectives of individual corporate officers. - · Stock-based compensation is granted within the range of 0-150% of the base number of shares granted by position according to the degree of attainment of Company-wide performance objectives.
+- · Base compensation is a fixed amount by position and paid on a monthly basis. - · Bonuses are paid within the range of 0-225% of the base amount of bonus by position according to the degree of attainment of Companywide performance objectives and the performance objectives of individual corporate officers. - · Stock-based compensation is granted within the range of 0-150% of the base number of shares granted by position according to the degree of attainment of Company-wide performance objectives.